 In compliance with the requirements of legal acts, the Company may transfer Personal Data undergoing processing to recipients of the following categories:

-- The energy distribution operator.
+- Energy distribution operator.
 In order to ensure the proper execution of the contract on the purchase and sale of electricity and provision of services, the Company shall transfer the Client’s Personal Data undergoing processing (identification data, the readings of electricity metering devices declared by the Client, and other information that is necessary for the performance of the functions of the energy distribution operator established in legal acts).

-- The gas distribution operator.
+- Gas distribution operator.
 The Company may transfer Personal Data undergoing processing (identification data, contact data related to the provision of the Services, and other necessary data) for the purposes of guaranteed gas supply, accounting of transported gas, determination and compensation of damage, assurance of the reliability and technical safety of gas systems, management of emergencies, and for other legitimate purposes in accordance with the requirements of the Law of the Republic of Lithuania on Natural Gas, the Rules of the Supply and Use of Natural Gas, the Rules of Trade in Natural Gas, and other applicable legal acts.

-- To service providers.
+- Service providers.
 The Company may transfer Personal Data undergoing processing to third parties acting on behalf and/or under the instruction of the Company that provide the Company with client service, software maintenance, design, contract work, accounting, correspondence dispatch, and other services in order to ensure the proper provision, management, and development of the Company’s Services.
 In such cases, the Company shall take necessary measures in order to ensure that the engaged service providers (data processors) process the Personal Data being provided only for those purposes for which those were provided, while ensuring proper technical and organisational safeguards, in accordance with the requirements of the Company’s instructions and effective legal acts.

 - Public authorities, law enforcement agencies, and supervisory institutions.
 The Company may provide Personal Data undergoing processing to public authorities or law enforcement agencies (e.g. police, prosecutor’s office, the Financial Crime Investigation Service, etc.), supervisory institutions (e.g. the State Energy Regulation Service, the State Energy Inspectorate, etc.), when it is mandatory in accordance with effective legal acts or in order to ensure the legitimate interests of the Company or third parties.